-In accordance with the principles of Data Protection, staff are authorised to access and use data only so far as it is appropriate for their jobs or for their understanding of the Association's general policies.
+In accordance with the principles of Data Protection, employees are authorised to access and use data only so far as it is appropriate for their jobs or for their understanding of the Association's general policies.
 Any data, whether manual or electronic, will have access restricted on that basis.
-System access for all team members is authorised by the Director of each department via the appropriate form identified within the IT Policy.
+System access for all team members is authorised by the Director of each department via the appropriate form identified within the Information Security Policy.

-For much of the data held by the Association, it is appropriate for all staff to have access.
+For much of the data held by the Association, it is appropriate for all employees to have access.
 Some commercial or sensitive personal information will have restrictions, the breach of which will be a disciplinary matter.

-IT have a system for ensuring that all portable storage devices, including mobile phones and laptops, have an appropriate level of security in place to avoid inadvertent breaches or inappropriate access, including password protection when not in use.
-Data is not held on any Association laptop as all data is accessed via remote connection to the Association's network.
+The IT service has a system for ensuring that all portable storage devices, including mobile phones and laptops, have an appropriate level of security in place to avoid inadvertent breaches or inappropriate access, including password protection when not in use.